nikita-moor/dictionaries/_dictionaries/Popma1865.md

 1. Popma, Ausonius; Heckel, J. F.; Messerschmid, J. Ch.; Richter, A. D.; Vallauri, T. _De differentiis verborum (2nd ed.)._ Asceterii Salesiani Publisher, Turin, 1865.
 URL: <https://archive.org/details/bub_gb_KAPvVIaT-ZEC> \[Accessed 28 April 2019\].

-## States and limitations

-This dictionary is being processed.
-Index of keywords does contain errors and missing lines, currently undergoes examination.
-About 40% of the text were transcribed, the remaining part is represented as images.

 ## License

 <a rel="license" href="http://creativecommons.org/publicdomain/mark/1.0/">